 Early Stage Investigator Training Course

 The Early Stage Investigator Training Course is three full days of protocol development, trial management, and statistical analysis – topics identified by seasoned and new researchers alike as areas of specific concern to those entering the field.

 Funding provided for the travel of current members of the SWOG Board of Governors in order to facilitate participation in the SWOG BOG and Group Meeting each spring and fall.

-SWOG disease, research, and administrative committee chairs are provided the opportunity to request up to $15,000 annually to support committee efforts at Group Meetings not currently funded by the NCTN or NCORP grants.
+SWOG disease, research, and administrative committee chairs are provided the opportunity to request up to $15,000 annually to support committee efforts at meetings not currently funded by the NCTN or NCORP grants.

 CRA/Nurse Travel Support Program

 Funding available for CRAs/nurses to travel to SWOG group meetings annually.

 Awards from the SWOG/Hope Foundation VA Storefront Support Program fund Veterans Health Administration Medical Centers’ efforts to start or to significantly improve their participation in oncology clinical trials within the NCTN and NCORP by forming a Storefront membership.